by Andrea M. Darcy

 The ‘third wave’ in psychotherapeutic thought

-To date, there have been three main approaches that have emerged since Freud and his ideas of psychoanalysis.
-These are psychodynamic, humanistic, and cognitive.
+To date, the main approaches that have emerged since Freud and his ideas of psychoanalysis are psychodynamic, humanistic, and cognitive.

 The third wave we are now seeing is in response to cognitive therapy, and it has been in progress for over a decade.
 So it is often called ‘third wave CBT therapy’, as it is an attempt to troubleshoot and progress the tools of cognitive therapy.